 - 1 egg for an egg wash

-- 1 tbsp Salt and ½ tbsp pepper, plus 2 tsps dried sage
+- 1 tablespoon Salt and ½ tablespoon pepper, plus 2 tsps dried sage

 Making this turkey or chicken pot pie recipe just takes a few minutes of up front work, but then it’s a quick jump to the finish line.
 I typically make this a couple of days after Thanksgiving, once we’ve had our fill of traditional leftovers.
 I’ll also make it throughout the Fall and winter months, using rotisserie chicken for ease and flavor.
 It’s such an easy recipe that feels extra special.
 Let me show you how easy it is to make this air fryer chicken pot pie recipe.